 I am 17 years old and hope to become a Navy SEAL.
-I play sports and am fit for being 5'9" and 155 pounds.
+I play sports and am fit for being 5 feet 9 and 155 pounds.
 My weaknesses are swimming and handling the cold.
 I'm trying to prepare for BUD/S as any aspiring NSW would do, and the only thing my mind goes back to is the cold water in Coronado Bay.

 It is not that cold in Coronado, but it does get cold.
-The water in summer is 70 degrees (most waters get in the 80-90s, but not on the West Coast) and the coldest it ever gets in the winter is in the upper 50s while other places will freeze or be in the low 30s.
+The water in summer is 70 degrees; most waters get in the 80s and 90s, but not on the West Coast.
+The coldest it ever gets in the winter is in the upper 50s while other places will freeze or be in the low 30s.

-So – cold bath water resembles BUDS water temperatures best of all to be honest.
+So -- cold bath water resembles BUD/S (Basic Underwater Demolition/SEAL training) water temperatures best of all, to be honest.

 You can become hypothermic very fast by sitting in water at that temperature.
-In fact, just sitting in 80 degree pool water for longer periods of time can cause your body temperature to get dangerously low.
+In fact, just sitting in 80-degree pool water for longer periods can cause your body temperature to get dangerously low.

 At SEAL training, there are time and temperature tables that they use to know how long they can leave you in the water, plus they have medical professionals and highly trained instructors to help you, if needed.

 Be smart -- work on water confidence, and muscle and running stamina more than anything else.

 You are right to a degree; cold is cold, and you will be cold at SEAL training.
 If you find water in the 60s, then practice swimming with fins in it.
 Knowing what cold water feels like is not a bad idea, but staying in for long periods of time is a very bad idea if you're an untrained candidate with an unsupervised preparation plan.